73 Sights in Antwerp, Belgium (with Map and Images)

 The Oude Landen is a 100 ha nature reserve near Ekeren in Antwerp.
 It has been a protected landscape since 1980.
 In 2002, it was also recognised as a Flemish nature reserve.
 De Oude Landen is managed by Natuurpunt.

 The Buitenmolen in the Berendrecht-Zandvliet-Lillo district of the Belgian city of Antwerp is a windmill.
 It was built in 1822 by the contractor Jacob Royers from Boom bricks on the Westmolengeest near the Zandvlietsesteenweg in Berendrecht.
 In 1936 the mill was equipped with a diesel engine with grinding stones.
 The mill was in operation until 1947.
-After years of decline, the mill was sold to Bakker Antoon Verbraak.
-Between 1987 and 1996, he had the mill restored in 2 steps.
-Since 1996 until the sudden death of Toon Verbraak in 1998, the milling was resumed.
+After years of decay, the mill was sold to Bakker Antoon Verbraak.
+He had the mill restored in 2 steps between 1987 and 1996.
+Since 1996, grinding was resumed until the sudden death of Toon Verbraak in 1998.
 In 2003 and 2004, volunteer miller M. Jordan milled grain for animal feed and consumption.
 On May 17, 2015, the Dutch Robert Van't Geloof from Hendrik-Ido-Ambacht turned, without sails and without windboards.
-On May 25, 2015, the milling was resumed for the first time in years.
+On May 25, 2015, the milling was done again for the first time in years.

 Wikipedia: Buitenmolen (NL), Url, Facebook, Heritage Website

-The Katholieke Vlaamse Hogeschool is a former Catholic college in Antwerp, Belgium.
-In 2000 it merged into the Lessius University of Applied Sciences, which later became the Thomas More University of Applied Sciences for professional bachelor's degrees.
-Since 2013, the academic programmes have been part of KU Leuven.
+The Catholic Flemish University College is a former Catholic university college in Antwerp.
+In 2000 it merged into the Lessius University of Applied Sciences, which later became the Thomas More University of Applied Sciences for the professional bachelor's degree in the future.
+The academic programmes were part of KU Leuven from 2013 onwards.

 Wikipedia: Katholieke Vlaamse Hogeschool (NL), Heritage Website